arvindpj007/Buffer-Overflow-Attack-Adventure/README.md

     ![Program Crash](./images/C8_prgm_crash.png)

 9. It is observed that the $rbp points to the address "0x00007FFFFFFFDEF0" from the Registers view and the local variables are written from the address "0x00007FFFFFFFDD18" from the stack frame.
+The difference between the address in decimal is "472", then the required length is "(472-8)/2 = 232"

     ![Register Addresses](./images/C9_registers_addr.png)